 Founded in 1894, The University of Tulsa is a private, doctoral degree granting research institution with a foundation in the liberal arts.
 Around 4,000 undergraduate and graduate students are enrolled at TU.
 The university manages such assets as the Gilcrease Museum, and the Bob Dylan Archive is housed in TU’s Helmerich Center for American Research.
 With an average class size of 23, the university gives students the chance to interact with and learn from their professors.
 Above all, The University of Tulsa strives to promote excellence in scholarship, dedication to free inquiry, integrity of character, and commitment to humanity.

 The Collins College of Business at The University of Tulsa unites the professional experiences and business skills necessary for career success.
 The school currently enrolls more than 1,300 students.
 By focusing on the effects of globalization and technological advancement, TU’s business college prepares students for an ever-changing environment.
 All business students have the chance to travel abroad and observe business practices throughout the world.
+Graduates have gone on to become:

 Business students who choose to major in marketing earn a Bachelor of Science in Business Administration degree, preparing them to be leaders in the field of marketing and sales, both domestically and internationally.
 A marketing minor is also available for those who choose to focus their primary studies in other areas.